This page is only available on desktop at this time.

 • Women often find BMI less reflective of their health after menopause due to hormonal and metabolic changes.

-Ready to explore comprehensive weight loss treatment plans?
+Ready to explore comprehensive weight loss medication plans?